Skip to main content

 Adapting the technologies developed in GREEN RAY makes it possible to achieve up to over 20% GHG benefit for LNG engines compared to oil-based engines.
 This is possible since the successful demonstration of technologies is expected to result in 40-90% methane slip reduction.
 Furthermore, all technologies are also developed to be capable of being utilized with bio- or synthetic gas instead of fossil LNG, maximizing the benefits for climate.

-The 2S engine development is centered around the development of a first-of-a-kind system for injecting cryogenic (below 0°C) LNG fuel into 2S marine engines.
-The targeted technology will replace the existing gas admission valves and rail on operating DF engines with a new cryogenic gas valve and LNG rail.
-Therefore, a fuel supply and pumping system suitable to feed LNG to the engine was developed and installed in laboratory.
-To have a reference base of the performance, a first test was carried out with an LNG medium pressure injection system testing a stratified lean-charge pre-mixed “otto” combustion and a diffusive “diesel-like” combustion.
+The development of the 2S engine focuses on pioneering a novel system for injecting cryogenic LNG fuel (below 0°C) into 2S marine engines.
+This technology aims to replace existing gas admission valves and rails on DF engines with a new cryogenic gas valve and LNG rail.
+To support this, a dedicated fuel supply and pumping system was developed and installed in the laboratory.
+For performance benchmarking, an initial test was conducted using an LNG medium-pressure injection system, evaluating both stratified lean-charge pre-mixed "Otto" combustion and diffusive "diesel-like" combustion.

 GREEN RAY logo